0x0ece/beam-starter/README.md

 # Apache Beam Starter

 This is a starter repo for Apache Beam.
+You can read the blog post [A quick demo of Apache Beam with Docker](https://medium.com/@ecesena/a-quick-demo-of-apache-beam-with-docker-da98b99a502a).

 It currently contains a [WordCount pipeline](https://github.com/ecesena/beam-starter/blob/master/src/main/java/com/dataradiant/beam/examples/WordCount.java) for the Apache Flink runner, and it's used in this [Docker image with Apache Beam + Flink](https://github.com/ecesena/docker-beam-flink).